This 144,000 hectare park protects extensive mulga woodlands, the headwaters of the Bulloo River and threatened wildlife.

 - Stop the spread of weeds and pathogens.
 New introductions can spread and displace resident species and alter the local ecology.
 Soil from your camping gear and boots can contain weed seeds and foreign plant pathogens.
 Before you arrive clean all vehicles (especially the tyres and undercarriage), all camping equipment and walking gear.
 If available, use a washdown facility provided in a local town.

 - Domestic animals are not permitted in the parks.
 Please observe the before you visit guidelines for dog and pets.

 Please read looking after parks in Central West Queensland.

-Each park in the Longreach district has unique attributes.
-They are managed to conserve their natural condition and protect their cultural resources and values.
+Each park in Central West Queensland has unique attributes.
+Idalia is managed to conserve the natural condition and protect the cultural resources and values of the park.

 The national park is managed in accordance with the Idalia National Park Management Plan .

 For information on road conditions see Queensland Traffic.